Techno-animism: Examples

 The design of certain objects can have human-related traits that illustrate techno-animism.
 A robot designed by Honda called ASIMO takes the form of an astronaut wearing a spacesuit.
 The form factor along with the spiritual values associated with space exploration makes ASIMO an embodiment of techno-animism.
 In addition, ASIMO can also communicate with humans through language and gestures.
 Communication is a defining factor of determining whether something is an individual being or not.
 In Japan, the robot industry offers a wide range of functions from talking robots to sex robots.
 Conversation and sexual relationships used to be concepts that only belonged to humans.
-However, technological advancements and techno-animism are breaking down that barrier with engineering designs that embodies human and spiritual characteristics.
+However, technological advancements and techno-animism are breaking down that barrier with engineering designs that embody human and spiritual characteristics.

 Beyond the design of objects, the way that people choose to interact with objects could also demonstrate techno-animism.
-In Shinjuku, Tokyo, there is a restaurant where the waiters are robots instead of humans.
-Rather than talking to another person, customers only interact with machines throughout the dining process.
+In Shinjuku, Tokyo, a restaurant has robots for waiters instead of humans.
+Rather than talking to another person, customers interact with machines during their meals.
 In this process, customers accept the fact that technology has become part of the human society and has a unique way of interacting with humans.

 Social implications

 Japanese culture and legislation are generally supportive of the techno-animism trend.
-Considering that Japan's modernization took place in a relatively short period of time in comparison to western nations, techno-animism is seen as a major reason why Japan has been one of the world's centers of technological innovations.
-As a result, acceptance of techno-animism is the current attitude in Japan both culturally and legislatively.
+Considering that Japan's modernization took place during a relatively short period compared to western nations, techno-animism is seen as a major reason why Japan has been a leader in technological innovations.
+As a result, acceptance of techno-animism is the current attitude in Japan, both culturally and legislatively.